NikBit101/modbot/README.md

   ```
 - Configure other settings such as role names, channel IDs, etc., as needed.

-- Additionally, create a `channel-config.json` file in the `commands/registration` folder path and add your channel's token for registration:
+- Additionally, create a `channel-config.json` file in the `commands/registration` folder path and add your channel's token for registration part:
   ```json
   {
     "get-access-id": "YOUR_SERVER_CHANNEL_TOKEN"
   }
   ```
+  To get the ID of your channel, right-click it and press `Copy channel ID`, paste it to the key value above.

+   **Note:** Make sure that the bot's role is highest on the list of roles.
+That is to avoid possible errors of unauthorised permissions for the bot due to it being on low priority in terms of role list.

 4. **Run the Bot**: Start the bot by running the following command in terminal:
 ```npm start```

 5. **(Optional) Deploy Slash Commands**: If you make changes to slash commands, you can deploy them using the following command in terminal:
 ```node deploy_commands.js```

   Do note that the command ```npm start``` already does that for you.

-6. **Invite the Bot to Your Server**: Generate an invite link for your bot within developer's portal and add it to your Discord server with the necessary permissions.

 ## Usage